Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: CavePI System Design

 The end-to-end integration of CavePI ensures that each computational component operates in sync, tied to a ROS2 Humble-based middleware backbone.
 The modular design also allows for future upgrades, ensuring that the CavePI can be tailored to meet evolving research in marine ecosystem exploration and monitoring.
 The sensor-actuator signal communication graph is illustrated in Fig.~\ref{fig:electronics}.

-The CavePI autonomous underwater vehicle (AUV) is designed for low-power operation and integrates a portable ROS2 framework to support application-specific perception, planning, and control modules.
+The CavePI AUV is designed for low-power operation and integrates a modular ROS2 framework to support application-specific perception, planning, and control methods.
 As depicted in Fig.~\ref{fig:ROS}, the \textit{detector} node acquires visual data from the two cameras to identify the caveline for navigation.
-In the absence of GPS underwater, the system employs SVIn (sonar-visual-inertial navigation)~\cite{rahman2022svin2} packages to estimate the AUV’s position relative to the detected caveline.
 The \textit{mission planner} node then integrates the caveline information with the estimated position data to generate subsequent waypoints for the mission.
 Finally, the \textit{autopilot controller} node utilizes these waypoints, along with the detected caveline, positional data, and depth readings from the Bar-30 sensor, to generate precise actuation signals for the thrusters, enabling accurate movements and depth control.
 Additionally, CavePI can function as an ROV through an optional tether-based teleoperation module.
 This module transmits user commands from a joystick to the onboard Raspberry Pi-5, which processes the inputs and relays them to the thrusters for manual control.

+\textbf{Power footprint and synchronization.} As shown in Table~\ref{tab:battery_power_consumption_table}, CavePI offers an endurance of 6+ hours at maximum capacity.
+While it can operate much longer, the battery profile~\cite{BR_battery} recommends running it above $20$\% power; the remaining capacity tends to deplete rapidly, which is a safety issue for recovery.
+While running in full capacity, the integrated system ensures an overall system throughput of $3.6$\,Hz.
+Specifically, both the cameras run at $30$\,Hz; the IMU and sonar frequencies are $100$\,Hz and $10$\,Hz, respectively.
+In our implementation, software synchronization is achieved via a joint ROS2 publisher that shares a clock across all sensory topics.